Ro5hi/picturesque/README.md

 PICTURESQUE is a Ruby on Rails project that was made as part of module 3 with Flatiron School.
 Inspired by Instagram.
 Picturesque aims to capture that appeal to provide users more interactability through comments instead of likes/follows.
+Posts are updated in order of creation for immediate viewing.

 ____________________________